Share via

 Optionally, extend token validation.
 Use the tenant ID (tid) claim to restrict the tenants in which your API can obtain a token.
 Use the azp and appid claims to filter apps that can call your API.
 Use the object ID (oid) claim to further narrow down access to individual users.

-Managing metadata refresh
+Manage metadata refresh

 Always ensure that your token validation library effectively manages the required metadata.
 In this case, the metadata are the public keys, the pair of private keys, that Microsoft uses to sign Microsoft Entra tokens.
-When your libraries validate these tokens, they'll get our published list of public signing keys from a well-known internet address.
+When your libraries validate these tokens, they get our published list of public signing keys from a well-known internet address.
 Ensure that the hosting environment has the right timing to get those keys.

 For example, older libraries were occasionally hard coded to update those public signing keys every 24 hours.
 Consider when Microsoft Entra ID has to quickly rotate those keys and the keys that you downloaded didn't include the new rotated keys.
 Your API could be offline for a day while it waits for its metadata refresh cycle.
 Reference specific metadata refresh guidance to ensure that you properly get the metadata.
 If you're using a library, ensure that it treats that metadata within reasonable timing.

-Enforcing scopes and roles
+Enforce scopes and roles

 For delegated permission tokens, have your API inspect the scope (scp) claim to see what the application has consent to do.
 Inspect the object ID (oid) or subject key (sub) claims to see the user on whose behalf the application is working.